simonecorsi/termly.js/index.md

 **Using the Prompt Wrapper**

-You can attach Termly.js to a DOM container and have it do the work of creating and setting up input/output field and handlers and only care of styling it, :
+You can attach Termly.js to a DOM container and have it do the work of creating and setting up input/output field and handlers and only care of styling it:

 ```html
 <script src='dist/termly-prompt.min.js'></script>
 <script>